bradbell/xrst/test_rst/begin_cmd.rst

 page_name
 *********
-The *page_name* is a non-empty sequence of the following characters: period ``.``, underbar ``_``, the letters a-z, and decimal digits 0-9.
+The *page_name* is a non-empty sequence of the following characters: period ``.``, underbar ``_``, the letters A-Z, letters a-z, and decimal digits 0-9.
 The page name can not be ``index`` and it can not begin with the characters ``xrst_``.
+The lower case version of two page names cannot be equal.

-A link is included in the index under the page name to the first heading the page.
+A link is included in the index under the page name to the page.
 The page name is also added to the html keyword meta data.

 .. meta::